gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The repositories are consulted in the order in which they were specifed in the `pluginRepositories {}` block.

-To be able to resolve a plugin's implementation jar from just the specification of its `id` and `version` in an ivy or maven repository, we require that a special [Plugin Marker Artifact](userguide/plugins.html#sec:plugin_markers) also be published to the repository.
-This artifact has the coordinates `pluginId:pluginId.gradle.plugin:version` and will be automatically published if you use the [maven-publish](userguide/publishing_maven.html) or [ivy-publish](userguide/publishing_ivy.html) plugins in combination with the [java-gradle-plugin](userguide/javaGradle_plugin.html) plugin when publishing your plugin to your custom repository.
+To be able to resolve a plugin's implementation jar from just the specification of its `id` and `version` in an ivy or maven repository, we require that a special [Plugin Marker Artifact](userguide/plugins.html#sec:plugin_markers) is published to the repository.
+This is automated when combining the [maven-publish](userguide/publishing_maven.html) or [ivy-publish](userguide/publishing_ivy.html) plugins with the [java-gradle-plugin](userguide/javaGradle_plugin.html) plugin.
 For example:

-    version = 1.0
-    group = "com.mycompany"

     plugins {
         id 'java-gradle-plugin'
         id 'maven-publish'
     }

+    version = 1.0
+    group = "com.mycompany"

     gradlePlugin {
         plugins {
             secret {